-(ACCESS for ELLs: % Growth in 60th Percentile or Above)
+(ACCESS for ELLs: % of Students Meeting Growth Targets)

-- The SPR ACCESS growth metric is the percent of English Language Learners (ELLs) who made large improvements in English language proficiency across years specifically, those who were at or above the 60th percentile for growth. - ACCESS for ELLs 2.0 is the required instrument for the annual assessment of English language proficiency in Pennsylvania. - A student's growth score is the change in their performance from one year to the next.
-Students at or above the 60th percentile are in the top 40%, relative to similar students (above-average growth). - The state processes test scores, then transmits data for each individual student to the district.
+- The SPR ACCESS growth metric is the percent of English Language Learners (ELLs) who met their individualized growth target as established by the Pennsylvania Department of Education. - ACCESS for ELLs 2.0 is the required instrument for the annual assessment of English language proficiency in Pennsylvania. - A student's growth target is the score required for them to reach in order to exit English learner services "on time," as defined by their entering English language proficiency level.
+More information about how the state determines when a student is expected to exit English learner services is available on the Pennsylvania Department of Education's website. - The state processes test scores, then transmits data for each individual student to the district.
 This metric includes all students that the state attributes to a given school. - The ACCESS growth metric is calculated separately for schools that receive two SPRs.
-At such schools, students in grades 9-12 are attributed to a school's High School report; and students in grades K-8 are attributed to a school's other report type (i.e., K-8 or Middle School). - Because of the standard-setting to align the ACCESS for ELLs 2.0 to the language demands of college and career readiness standards, WIDA (the assessment developer) did not produce growth estimates in 2017-18.
-Consequently, this metric is suppressed for all schools on the SY2017-2018 SPR.
+At such schools, students in grades 9-12 are attributed to a school's High School report; and students in grades K-8 are attributed to a school's other report type (i.e., K-8 or Middle School). - The Pennsylvania Department of Education did not provide the requested data in 2018-2019.
+Consequently, this metric is suppressed for all schools on the SY2018-2019 SPR.